survivejs/webpack-book/manuscript/output/04_module_federation.md

 });
 ```

 The next step is more involved, as we'll have to set up two builds.
-We'll reuse the current target and pass `--component` parameter to it to define which one to compile.
+We'll have to reuse the current target and pass `--component` parameter to it to define which one to compile.
 That gives enough flexibility for the project.

-{pagebreak}

 Change the webpack configuration as below: